bdp1312/Wordle-Solver/README.md

 All your friends will be jellous as you forge your unbeatable streak!!!!

 **USAGE**
-Use git to clone your this repo home directory ( moving into another directory will require editing the source code) Run WordleSolver.py with python3
+Use git to clone this repo to your home directory ( moving into another directory will require editing the source code) Run WordleSolver.py with python3
 When prompted to enter results of world:
  Divde all letters with ' ' (space)